-In insurance and financial planning, information on client files and the documents used to create them must be kept by the firm, independent partnership, or independent representative for a minimum period of five years following the closure of the client’s file, which is defined as:
+In insurance and financial planning, information on client files and the documents used to create them must be kept by the firm, independent partnership, or independent representative for a minimum period of five years following whichever of these events occurs later:

 - the definitive closure of the client’s file